Last Updated: June 9, 2026

 Exercise has also been shown to influence genes related to metabolism, inflammation, and muscle growth.
 Even short-term physical activity can cause measurable epigenetic changes.

-2. Stress and Emotional Trauma
+2. Stress and Emotional Trauma: How Psychological Factors Alter Gene Expression

 Chronic stress is one of the most studied epigenetic influences.
 Stress hormones such as cortisol can trigger chemical changes that affect gene expression, particularly in areas related to immune function and brain development.